Skills Academy 2025: paper

 Craftspeople, designers and engineers were invited to apply to participate in this exploration of the many facets of paper.
 In the first semester, the twenty-one Academy participants attended five mornings of public talks, lectures and roundtable discussions, where the many technical, historical, symbolic and poetic aspects of paper were discussed.
 Following on from these, the Academy’s weekend sessions allowed the group to study in situ the different modes of production, crafts and uses of paper.

-Finally, in the second semester, the Academy participants came together at the Domaine de Boisbuchet in Charente for an extended workshop organised by Constance Guisset: over the course of two weeks, they were invited to draw upon the group’s collective intelligence to mobilise all of the knowledge and skills acquired over the course of this edition of the Academy.
-This final moment allowed the Academy participants to stage the properties and potential metamorphoses of paper through short films.
+Finally, in the second semester, the Academy participants came together at the Domaine de Boisbuchet in Charente for an extended workshop organised by Constance Guisset: over the course of two weeks, they were invited to draw upon the group’s collective intelligence and to mobilise all of the knowledge and skills acquired over the course of this edition of the Academy.
+This final moment allowed the Academy participantsto place paper at centre stage; to feature its transformations and properties through short films.
 With each one dedicated to a natural element – water, air and earth – these films offer original illustrations of the poetic possibilities of this universal material.

 See also